FoundEven/WeekThirteenChallenge_E-CommerceBE/README.md

 ## Usage

-To run the application in your terminal you have to use node index.js.
-Then you will need to answer the prompts given to you.
+To run the application in your terminal you have to use node server.js.
+Then you will need to use Insomnia to call the routes for each section.

 Link to walkthrough video: ()

-Link to my repository: ()
+Link to my repository: (https://github.com/FoundEven/WeekThirteenChallenge_E-CommerceBE)